landerson02/pygame-collection/README.md

 - python 3 or newer
 - pygame 2.2 or newer

+## Shootout

+Shootout is a fast paced shooting game that puts your aim and reflexes to the test.
+Earth is being invaded by alien UFOs and you must defend our planet by slaying them.
+Your goal is to score as many points as possible in a limited amount of time.

+### Controls
+The controls of shootout are very straightforward
+- Move the mouse to aim at the enemies
+- Left-click to shoot

 ## LadyBugger

 Ladybugger is a classic arcade-style game inspired by the popular game Frogger.
 In this game, you control a charming